Dabolim

 Dabolim is a village, with a total population of around 6700, in Mormugão, Goa, India.
 It is located about 30 km from the state capital Panjim, 23 km from the South Goa district headquarters Margão and 5 kilometres from Vasco da Gama, the headquarters of Mormugão.
 Dabolim Airport, the first airport in Goa, is located here.

 Government and politics

-Mandrem is part of Mandrem (Goa Assembly constituency).
+Dabolim is part of Dabolim (Goa Assembly constituency).
 Its representative in the Goa Legislative Assembly is Mauvin Godinho.
 It is also part of South Goa (Lok Sabha constituency).